-At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.
-Before your appointment, you might want to write a list that answers the following questions:
+At the time you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.

-Your time with your doctor is limited.
-Preparing a list of questions to ask may help you make the most of your time together.
-For H. pylori infection, some basic questions to ask your doctor include:
+Also, preparing a list of questions to ask may help you make the most of your time with your health care provider.
+Questions to ask may include:

 - How did H. pylori infection cause the complications I'm experiencing?

 - What kinds of tests do I need?